-Zero or one.
+- RawData: Zero or one.
 XMLDATA.
-A complete document that is formatted according to the specification and its version identified by the value of the SpecID with the Section 4.1.

-Zero or one of iodef:Reference [RFC5070].
+A complete document that is formatted according to the specification and its version identified by the SpecID/ext-SpecID.
+When this element is used, writers/senders MUST ensure that the namespace specified by SpecID/ext-SpecID and the one used in the RawData element are consistent; if not, the namespace identified by SpecID SHOULD be prefered, and the inconsistency SHOULD be logged so a human can correct the problem. - Reference: Zero or one of iodef:Reference [RFC5070].
 This element allows an IODEF document to include a link to a structured information instead of directly embedding it into a RawData element.